By Susie Fortier, Steve Matthews and Guy Gellatly, Statistics Canada

 Statistics Canada uses a weighted moving average of the data to compute the trend-cycle.
 This method is based on the Cascade Linear Filter of Dagum and Luati (2008).
 This weighted average is computed using the previous six months, the current month and (for older estimates) up to six of the subsequent months in the series.
 In real time, for the most recent reference month in the series, only data for the six previous months and current month are used, as data for subsequent months are not yet known.
 As these data become available, the trend-cycle estimates will be revised.

 This specific weighted moving average method was selected after an empirical analysis of different alternatives.
 The estimate of the trend-cycle obtained with the selected method exhibits good statistical properties, as it provides smooth results with limited revisions, and has a low incidence of falsely identifying turning points.
 As well, it is a linear process and will preserve additive relationship in the data.
 This implies, for example, that the trend-cycle plotted on employment for men and women separately will sum up to the plotted trend-cycle line for both sexes.
 The method is easy to replicate as the weights used in the calculation of the weighted average are available.

 9. How does the trend-cycle method work in a more technical sense?

 The trend-cycle is estimated by applying moving averages weighted according to the cascade linear filter to the seasonally adjusted series.
-In general, the moving average used to calculate the trend-cycle for a specific reference month is a weighted average of up to 13 consecutive months, which are centered on the reference month—referred to as a symmetric moving average.
+In general, the moving average used to calculate the trend-cycle for a specific reference month is a weighted average of up to 13 consecutive months, which are centered on the reference month, where possible.